The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 Steve Bannon and Corey Lewandowski, two of the top minds in the Trump 2016 operation, have been invited — not subpoenaed — to talk with the House Intelligence Committee next month, Bloomberg reports.

 Meaning what?
 Bannon scoffs at "collusion" charges, but he has also made some choice comments about his enemies in Trumpworld, including senior adviser Jared Kushner.
 Bannon told Vanity Fair that Kushner acted foolishly in "taking meetings with Russians to get additional stuff" following offers of dirt on Hillary Clinton.
-But there's no word yet whether Bannon or Lewandowski will actually talk with members of the House Intelligence Committee or the special counsel's office about this.
+But there is no word whether Bannon or Lewandowski will actually talk with members of the House Intelligence Committee or to the special counsel's office about this.

 Facebook pitches new fixes for "fake news"